keenanbernard/sem-group3/use-cases/use-case Country Reports.md

 ### Trigger

-A request for this specific report is requested by Senior Management.
+A request for this specific report was issued by the organization.

 ## MAIN SUCCESS SCENARIO